MihaiBobeica/HelinDataPuzzle/README.md

 # HelinDataPuzzle
 The algorithm below is a submission to the Helin's puzzle.
 The main challenge is to find all pairs of 5 words with 25 unique letters from a list of words, where 2 of them are "fjord" and "vibex", as efficient as possbile.

 There are about 13 000 words in the list.
 Trying to form all possible combinations would be a waste of time, thus, we need reduce the number of elligeble elements.
-I have implemented the following criterias for a word to be considered in the pair making process:
+I have implemented the following criteria for a word to be considered in the pair making process:
 1. The word does not contain the letters "fjordvibex"
 2. The word has 5 unique letters
 3. The word has only a vowel